-If the constant statement occurs directly inside a FunctionDeclaration, the constants are defined with function-local scope in that function, as described in s10.1.3.
+If the constant statement occurs directly inside a Function Declaration, the constants are defined with function-local scope in that function, as described in s10.1.3.
 If a constant statement occurs inside a Block, the constants are defined with block-local scope.
-Otherwise, they are defined with global scope (that is, they are created as members of the global object, as described in 10.1.3) using property attributes { [[Writable]]: false, [[Enumerable]]: true, [[Flexible]]: false }.
+Otherwise, they are defined with global scope (that is, they are created as members of the global object, as described in 10.1.3) using property attributes { [[Writable]]: false, [[Enumerable]]: true, [[Configurable]]: false }.
 Constants are created when the execution scope is entered.
 Constants have no value when created.
 A constant is assigned the value of the AssignmentExpression of it's Initialiser when the ConstantStatement is executed, not when the constant is created.
-Any attempts to access the value of a constant before it is assigned a value or to write to a constant throws a ReferenceError exception.
+Any attempts to access the value of a constant before it is assigned a value throws a ReferenceError exception.